oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 - Lower bound is enforced when the view is: idle.
 - Upper bound is enforced when the view is: active.

+## Behavior

+  - Bounds take effect before precision (see enforcement sections).
+  - Sign is set by inserting a sign character anywhere in the text.

 ## Values

     - Decimal: